Day to day operational responsibilities for the running of YMCA Fairthorne Group are delegated to the senior management team.

-He progressed to the role of Projects Manager, Facilities Director before progressing to his current role.
+He progressed to the role of Projects Manager, Facilities Manager, before progressing to his current role.
 Peter is responsible for the maintenance of all of the organisation’s owned and leased properties.

 Peter still has a passion for sailing in his spare time, and enjoys ski-ing and the outdoors.

 Southampton Community Director – Chris Heighway